tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/产品简介/应用场景_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

 ## Games
-Gaming industry is highly susceptible to to DDoS attacks.
+The gaming industry is highly susceptible to DDoS attacks.
 Anti-DDoS Advanced can ensure accessible and smooth gaming experience.
 It provides protection for busy times such as events, holidays and new game releases to ensure normal sales.
 ## Websites
 Anti-DDoS Advanced ensures smooth and uninterrupted access to websites, especially during large sales promotions.
 ## Finance